About Me

 Backend Development

-I am a deep user of Uber Go Fx, and I have accumulated about 2 years of experience using Fx.
+I am a deep admirer of Uber Go Fx, and I have accumulated about 2 years of experience using Fx.
 Currently, in the latest applications, whether monolithic or microservices, I use Fx for global dependency injection.
 [5]

 As a firm advocate of cloud-native, I usually containerize applications, so I have rich experience in writing Dockerfiles.
 I also maintain a Kubernetes cluster and prefer to use GKE (Google Kubernetes Engine) as the managed platform for Kubernetes.
 I typically use GitHub Actions and Google Builds to provide CI/CD support.